jrs0/hbr_models/arc_hbr.md

 Moderate or severe baseline thrombocytopenia (low platelet count) i, meaning count < 100e9/L, is a major criterion.

 Baseline means before intervention.
-The platelet count can be obtained from measurements from the full blood count, or from ICD-10 codes of thrombocytopenia.
+The platelet count can be obtained from measurements from the full blood count.
+This information is routinely collected in the index presentation.

-**Is the timescale to consider before intervention the same as Hb?**

 ### Chronic Kidney Disease (Major/Minor)

 Severe or end-stage chronic kidney disease (CKD) is a major criterion; moderate CKD is a minor criterion.

-The stages of chronic kidney disease map to both ICD-10 codes and estimated glomerular filtration rate measurments (eGFR, from urea and electrolytes laboratory results), as follows (see [here](https://www.nhs.uk/conditions/kidney-disease/diagnosis/)):
+The stages of chronic kidney disease map to both ICD-10 codes and estimated glomerular filtration rate measurements (eGFR, from urea and electrolytes laboratory results), as follows (see [here](https://www.nhs.uk/conditions/kidney-disease/diagnosis/)):

 | Stage | ICD-10 | eGFR | ARC-HBR |
 |-------|--------|------|---------|